Lockheer/Lockheer/README.md

 👋 Hi, I'm Vincent and I love to practice my coding skills while creating different projects that primarily uses C#, HTML-CSS, JS and ASP.NET

-Favorite Quote: "I want mommy's segs!
-AUEGH".
+Favorite Quote: "It is never too late to say you are accountable".

 My favorite season is HALLOWEEN btw